Someday We'll Tell Each Other Everything

-Someday We’ll Tell Each Other Everything (Irgendwann werden wir uns alles erzählen) is a 2023 German drama film directed by Emily Atef, starring Marlene Burow and Felix Kramer.
-The film based on the novel of the same name by Daniela Krien is set in 1990 in former East Germany and follows a young woman who begins a relationship with a charismatic farmer twice her age.
+Someday We’ll Tell Each Other Everything (Irgendwann werden wir uns alles erzählen) is a 2023 German drama film directed by Emily Atef, and starring Marlene Burow and Felix Kramer.
+The film is based on the 2011 novel of the same name by Daniela Krien, and its screenplay was written by Krien and Atef.
+Set in 1990 in the former East Germany, the storyline follows a young woman who begins a relationship with a farmer twice her age.

-It is selected to compete for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 17 February 2023.
-It is scheduled to release in cinemas on 13 April 2023.
+Someday We’ll Tell Each Other Everything was selected to compete for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 17 February 2023.
+The film's script was nominated for the 2022 German Screenplay Award.
+It was released in cinemas on 14 April 2023.
+The film received mixed reviews from critics.

 Synopsis

 It is the summer of 1990, the Berlin Wall has fallen and it is the last summer in the GDR before reunification.
-Maria, a delicate, dreamy eighteen year-old girl, lives with her boyfriend Johannes on his parents' farm, the Brendel-Hof.
-It is next to the Henner-Hof the largest farm in town, where a solitary harsh-natured man lives.
-His idiosyncratic charisma and attractiveness to women, make it hard for him to socialize.
-Maria meets him by chance and a single touch is enough to start a tragic love in a changing country.
+Maria, a delicate 19-year-old girl, lives with her boyfriend Johannes on his parents' Dreiseithof farm, the Brendel Hof.
+Right next to it is the Henner Hof, the largest farm in the area, where Henner, a 40-year-old morose and taciturn man, lives alone.
+His idiosyncratic demeanour and his reputation as a heartthrob amongst local women make socialisation between them difficult.
+Maria meets him by chance, and a single touch is enough to start a tragic love in a changing country.

+The film's title refers to the phrase from The Brothers Karamazov by Dostoevsky—translated from original Russian into German (spoken by Alexei Karamazov on the last page almost at the very end of the novel); the book is read by Maria throughout the film and the final scene ends with that quotation being read aloud just before the closing credits: